Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/JDBC-Connector.md

 - MariaDB Connector/J (JDBC)

-we will go with SingelStore driver follow this link [S2-JDBC-Connector](https://github.com/memsql/S2-JDBC-Connector/releases) and download the last virsion of JAR file
+We will go with the SingelStore driver follow this link [S2-JDBC-Connector](https://github.com/memsql/S2-JDBC-Connector/releases) and download the last version of JAR file

 now open docker desktop agine -> go to connect container -> open files -> navigate to this path usr/share/confluent-hub-components/confluentinc-kafka-connect-jdbc/lib

-drag JAR file and drop it into lib folder
+drag the JAR file and drop it into the lib folder

-now open CMD and navigate to docker compose file then run this command
+now open CMD and navigate to docker-compose file then run this command
 ```
 docker-compose restart
 ```

 ---------------
 ## source_connector.json:
-This Connector will create Topic and schema Automatically.
+This Connector will create the Topic and schema Automatically.
-Create json file whis this configration:
+Create a JSON file with this configuration:
 ```
 {
     "name":"Source_connector_Name",